Rockies vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Rizzo has picked up at least one hit in two straight games.
-During his last five outings he is batting .158 with a double and an RBI.
+- Rizzo has picked up a hit in three straight games.
+In his last five games he is hitting .211 with a double and an RBI.

 Rizzo Recent Games